MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 Create a new React project with TypeScript and set up the necessary dependencies for working with Starknet.

-### 1.1 Create a new React project with TypeScript

 Create a new directory called `get-starknet-tutorial` with a basic React app using TypeScript:

 ```bash